 Their productions are challenging but also infused with a playful touch of domestic humour and a disregard for genre conventions.

-Matmos were at Unsound this year presenting their take on Robert Ashley’s “Perfect Lives”.
+Matmos were at Unsound this year, presenting their take on Robert Ashley’s “Perfect Lives”.
 Today, more than ever, it feels like a premonitory chant for the disassembly of a crying America.
 The performance was an exciting, challenging and thought-provoking experimental “soap opera”.
-It could take you some time to get into their weird, spellbinding universe but once you managed it unruled into a touching experience.
+It could take you some time to get into their weird, spellbinding universe, but once you manage it, it unruled into a touching experience.